dammIT

 isso commenting system in a subdirectory on nginx

 I very recently moved this weblog to a new host, and in the process finally changed from Apache running mod_wsgi to nginx with uWSGI and supervisor (well, at least for the Python based web apps, as dammIT is a flat site).
-I'm using isso as commenting system, which runs as …
+I’m using isso as commenting system, which runs …